bnb-chain/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

 ### Deposit Pool

 The SP module uses its module account to manage all the staking tokens deposited by storage providers.

-### Maintenance Mode

-The maintenance mode for SP is the status which it would not serve any create/upload request from users, there are two circustance where an SP in maintenance mode:

-1. SP joins the network after proposal passed, the SP would stay in `STATUS_IN_MAINTENANCE` until it sends a transaction including msg `MsgUpdateStorageProviderStatus` to Greenfield to change its status to `STATUS_IN_SERVICE`
-2. SP which is in service sends a transaction including msg `MsgUpdateStorageProviderStatus` to Greenfield with requested duration, if there is no restriction violated, it would enter maintenance mode immediatley.
-Note: SP needs to send a transaction to Greenfield to update its status back `STATUS_IN_SERVICE` before its request duration ends.

-There are two restriction listed below if an SP requests to be in maintenance, and these restriction need to work with params `num_of_historical_blocks_for_maintenance_records`, `maintenance_duration_quota` and `num_of_lockup_blocks_for_maintenance`.

-* Tracing back number of blocks defined by `num_of_historical_blocks_for_maintenance_records`, total maintenance duration for each SP should not exceed `maintenance_duration_quota`
-* Frequency of updating status.
-A SP is not allowed to make two consecutive update to `STATUS_IN_MAINTENANCE` within `num_of_lockup_blocks_for_maintenance`, eventhough there is enough quota for it.

-If a SP does not sends a transaction to mark its status back to `STATUS_IN_SERVICE` after promised duration ends.
-The `Greenfield` would force update the the SP status back.
-If the SP is still not fully ready yet, it might be slashed for its poor servcie.

-To better ensure the quality of service the SP can provide, we would strongly recommend that SP can conduct a self test via the maintenance account, including create bucket/object to verify the functionalities work as expected.

 ## Message